Kaltxi/quadratics/README.md

  -2 -58 -94 3 11 61 -75 -42 55
 ```

-Additional options are avalilable for testing and analysis that can be supplied
+Additional options are available for testing and analysis that can be supplied
-to cmake with `-D` prefix:
+to `Cmake` with `-D` prefix:

 - `ENABLE_COVERAGE` for code coverage
 - `ENABLE_ASAN` for address sanitizer